JustinVanderschaaf/weekend-jquery-salary-calculator/notes.md

 - add employee to list
 -calculate month cost
 -see the list of employees
--warn if monthy cost exceeds 20,000
+-warn if monthly cost exceeds 20,000
 -delete employees form dom

 Technical tasks